metalabharvard/metalabharvard.github.io/_projects/opensession0306.md

 **March 6, 3-4 PM<br />
 Cabot Library Discovery Bar**

-Alterspace is a new kind of reading room that lets library patrons control light and sound, adapting conditions for Alterspace design team (from metaLAB & Harvard’s Library Innovation Lab) in this open session exploring digital placemaking and adaptive, emancipatory design in public spaces of all kinds.
+Alterspaace is a new kind of reading room that lets library patrons control light and sound, adapting conditions for brainstorming or quiet study.
+Join the AlterSpace design team (from metaLAB & Harvard’s Library Innovation Lab) in this open session exploring digital placemaking and adaptive, emancipatory design in public spaces of all kinds.

 *Through open sessions in Cabot Library's Discovery Bar, metaLAB seeks to highlight the emerging community making new media and digital scholarship happen at harvard and beyond.*